EmbeddingPreprocessor

 Build pseudo-scales by context-free averaging of per-residue embeddings.

-Encode raw per-residue PLM embeddings into a [0, 1]-normalized dict_num.
+Encode raw per-residue protein language model (PLM) embeddings into a [0, 1]-normalized dict_num.

 __init__(verbose=True)[source]